taddison/tjaddison.com/about.md

 Hi!
 I'm Tim Addison and this is my blog.

 I love to build things and really understand how they work.
-Right now the three things that I am particularly interested in are:
+Right now the things that I am particularly interested in are:

 - SQL Server
 - Scaling an engineering organisation